Michael1993/crunchy-cookies/README.md

 `com.javax1.cookies.secrets` package and running the unit tests to validate your results.

+If you feel stuck, check the documentation on the "Hint" interface the class your problem is in is implementing.
+Most IDEs let you do that with hovering your mouse over the method.

+If you just want the solutions, there is a "solutions" branch with my solutions.
+This was made by a single person, so it might not fit your needs and needs to be evaluated before applying to real world problems.

 Eldritch means unearthly, supernatural or eerie.
 Popularized by the works of H. P. Lovecraft.